Skip to Main Content

 Note: The Bachelor of Science in Nursing (BSN) program is offered in two different learning modalities: the course-based modality and the competency-based modality, Tempo Learning®.

-*, **Transfer credits and start times do not apply to the Bachelor of Science in Nursing (BSN) (Competency Based) modality.
+*, Start times do not apply to the Bachelor of Science in Nursing (BSN) (Competency Based) modality.

 Accreditation